caprover/caprover-website/docs/one-click-apps.md

 ![nextcloud](/img/docs/nextcloud-deploy-manually.png)

-With CapRover v1, it's even easier that the method explained above.
+With CapRover v1, it's even easier than the method explained above.
 Since `captain-definition` now supports `imageName`.
 You can copy and past this into the deploy section of an app that you create.
 No more `tar` file creation is needed when all you need is `imageName`:

 ```
 {